 What Is Color Blindness?

-Usually color blindness is an inherited condition caused by a x-linked recessive gene, but it can also be caused by:
+What causes color blindness?
+Usually, color blindness is an inherited condition caused by an x-linked recessive gene, but it can also be caused by:

 - Macular degeneration

 - Chemical exposure

 If you develop color blind symptoms after you’ve been able to see a full range of color, arrange an appointment with your eye doctor immediately.
 Any sudden loss of color vision could be an indicator of a number of underlying health conditions.
 A comprehensive eye exam can help diagnose the problem and get you the right treatment before it becomes a serious issue.

 Unfortunately, there is no color blindness treatment, but an optometrist can work with you to determine the best way to navigate the inability to see color.
 In some instances, special color blindness glasses may be prescribed to help the condition.
 Make an appointment at your neighbourhood Pearle Vision EyeCare Centre to consult an eye doctor.